Jambay Lhakhang Festival Itinerary

-The details of the Second day of the festival are:
+The details of the Secound day of the festival are:

 Dance of SingjeYab Yum (Lord of death and his consort): The Lord of Death and his consort perform this dance to protect the four realms over which he has power.

 Dance of Nyulema and Peling Ging Sum (Three kinds of Ging): The Nyulema is an evil spirit represented by a boy in a skeleton mask.
-The Ging with the sticks catches the Nyulema.
+The Ging with the sticks catch the Nyulema.
 The Durdag or the Lords of the Cremation Ground (represented with dancers wearing white skeletal masks) bring forward a box, which represents evil spirits.
-The Ging with swords liberates the mind of the evil spirit by killing its body of flesh.
-The Ging with drums dances to celebrate the victory of religion over the evil spirit.
+The Ging with swords liberate the mind of the evil spirit by killing its body of flesh.
+The Ging with drums dance to celebrate the victory of religion over the evil spirit.

 Dance of the Jachung Bochung (Two mythical birds): Dancers wearing masks representing the auspicious birds perform the dance.
-The play of the Atsara Gapo Pawo Solgyo (Atsara who acts like a Pawo) though most of the stories and plays were original with Buddhist subtext they now serve as comedy relief for the crowd.
+The play of the Atsara Gapo Pawo Solgyo (Atsara who acts like a Pawo) though most of the stories and plays were originally with Buddhist sub text they now serve as comedy relief for the crowd.
 This story is about an Atsara (clown with a red mask) who is mad.
 The Atsara injures his son, as he did not recognize him.
-He tries to save his son’s life by impersonating a Pawo or medium and tries to perform a religious curative ceremony.
+He tries to save his son’s life by impersonating a pawo or medium and tries to perform a religious curative ceremony.
 Being unsuccessful he has to finally call a doctor and a monk to cure his son.

 After breakfast drive to Trongsa.
-And then Visit Trongsa Dzong – the seat of the district administration, built in 1648.
-And visit Tower of Trongsa -converted into the museum from a watchtower that once guarded Trongsa Dzong against internal rebellion, stands in Bhutan’s history.
-Overnight at the hotel.
+And then Visit Trongsa Dzong – seat of the district administration, built in the 1648.
+And visit Tower of Trongsa -converted into the museum from watchtower that once guarded Trongsa Dzong from internal rebellion, stands in Bhutan’s history.
+Overnight at hotel.

 After breakfast drive to Thimphu.
-Overnight at the hotel.
+Overnight at hotel.

 Buddha Point/ Kuensel Phodang – Is the largest Buddha statue in the country, from there you can get a good view of the Thimphu valley.

-– Changangkha Lhakhang – it is right above Thimphu Valley, this temple and a monastic school were established in the 12th century on a site chosen by Lama Phajo Drugom Shigpo.
+– Changangkha Lhakhang – it is right above Thimphu Valley, this temple and a monastic school was established in the 12th century on a site chosen by Lama Phajo Drugom Shigpo.

 – Traditional Medicine Institute – In Bhutan, equal emphasis is given to both allopathic and traditional medicines.
 The rich herbal medicines made up from medicinal plants are prepared and dispensed here.